 Fund for Education Abroad Scholarship

-Scholarships of up to $5,000.
+Scholarships of up to $10,000.
 FEA is focused on awarding scholarships to under-represented groups in education abroad, but any student may apply.
 You must study abroad for at least 4 weeks.
 Applications for the 2014-15 school year are now open as of 11/18/13!

 SIT Study Abroad Scholarships